 Greg Marchand opens “Frenchie” in February this year, a name coined for him by Jamie Oliver when he was the Head Chef in Fifteen way back when.
 Marchand has also completed stints in the Mandarin Oriental as well as The Savoy before opening Restaurant Frenchie at the rue du Nil of Paris’ 2nd district in 2009.
-He now comes back to London bringing Parisian cuisine inspired by the flavours from his travels to Convent Garden’s Henrietta Street.
-The restaurant is spread across two floors coming with a splattering of marble, exposed brick, low-hung lamps, a basement wine cellar and a cocktail bar too.
+He now comes back to London bringing Parisian cuisine, inspired by the flavours from his travels to Convent Garden’s Henrietta Street.
+The restaurant is spread across two floors, that come with a splattering of marble, exposed brick, low-hung lamps, a basement wine cellar and a cocktail bar too.
 It’s a bistro with a sharp suit that’s for sure.

 The self-explanatory menu is spilt across four parts and even includes a cheeky snacks section.
 The sour dough is from Mikael Johnson’s Hedone, a place which firmly sits in my must-visit list.

 I went a little bit off-piste with this wonderful Michter’s Bourbon sour and superbly made White Lady.
 We’re off to a good start.

 From the snacks

 Bacon Scones, Maple Syrup & Seasoned Cornish Clotted Cream £4.
 Small but mighty, crumbly scones with jewels of bacon were things to behold.
 The seasoned quenelles of clotted cream melt once spread on the oven fresh scones.
 You can taste all the individual elements in every bite, it’s the kind of carb I love.
 They are £4 for two which was my only gripe!

 Cornish Crab, Black Rice Cracker & Kalamata Lemon £5.
 The ripe inherent sweetness of the crab is punched up by Kalamata lemon from Southern Greece.
 It’s a brilliant snack.